 The Differences Between Black Tea and Green Tea

-Both green and black tea are made from the leaves of the same plant, Camellia Sinensis.
+Both green and black tea are made from the same plant, Camellia Sinensis.
 The difference between black and green tea lies in the production technique.
-Green tea is a tea that undergoes minimal fermentation, whereas black tea is fermented, making it a slightly more complex tea in terms of production.
+Green tea is almost not fermented, while black tea is fermented, making its production more complex.
+Due to these different production techniques, their nutritional content also differs.

 Green Tea